-Will the program be in person again for 2023?
+Will the program be in-person for 2024?

 Can non-Duke undergraduates apply?